maiahirsch/maiahirsch.github.io/docs/lab4.md

 ![chopped1](assets/lab4/chopped1.png)

-I resoldered the drivers and kept getting the same result.
+I resoldered the drivers and kept getting the same result:

 ![chopped2](assets/lab4/chopped2.png)

-Even though this is not normal PWM behavior and does not match the expected results, I continued the lab, paying attention to any anomalies.
+Even though this is not normal PWM behavior and does not match the expected results, I continued the lab.
 In the end, the drivers worked just fine.

 As part of the debugging process for the chopped edge I was able to determine that this was an isolated issue regarding the motor driver and not the Artemis.
 The Artemis was outputting a perfect square wave as shown: